PhillipLy/InventoryM/README.md

 # InventoryM
 **Inventory Management web application using MEAN stack (MongoDB, Express.js, Angular.js, Node.js)**

 This is a personal project that I do just for fun on my free time.
-Will be updated with more features and tools such as firebase.
+Will be updated with more features and tools such as firebase if I have the chance to do it.

 **Features Implemented:**
 - Created general layout displaying data in a view